UN Common Pledge

 2.3.
 Can global-level commitments under the UN Common Pledge 2.0 include specific country level actions and commitments?

 Yes.
 These commitments targeting a specific country should be agreed with the UNCT and incorporated into its plans.
 Therefore, in conversation with the UNCT in a refugee-hosting country, a UN entity may wish to make specific commitments at the global level that will support refugee inclusion efforts in that country – or in multiple countries.
-UNHCR is able to provide country-level guidance on what kind of specific commitments are most needed to support inclusion.
+UNHCR is able to provide country-level guidance on what kind of specifical commitments are most needed to support inclusion.

 In some cases, commitments made by UN entities at the global level may be aimed at supporting or improving that agency’s efforts, or the UNCT’s efforts in every country where that entity is active.
 For example, a UN Agency may commit to systematically training all its country-level Representatives on refugee inclusion, strengthening the allocation of core resources to their programmes in refugee-hosting countries, or improving the disaggregation of the data they collect to make refugees more visible.
 These kinds of commitments have potential benefits for all refugee hosting countries where the entity is active.